 Cost of Travel

 Vilnius is a relative affordable city for European standards and you might even find it cheap if you are coming from Western Europe, Australia or North America.
-It is important to note that prices in Vilnius have increased over the past years.
+It is important to note that prices in the country have increased over the past years.
 That was especially the case since Lithuania adopted the Euro currency in 2015.

 Pricewise, Vilnius remains quite attractive and can be well enjoyed even if you are in a budget.
 Firstly, getting to Vilnius is quite inexpensive if you are already in Europe.
-A number of low cost airlines have upgraded their frequencies to Vilnius.
+A number of low cost airlines have upgraded their frequencies to the Lithuanian capital.

 When it comes to accommodation and food, the options in the Lithuanian capital are quite a good surprise.
 I recommend visitors to try the local Cepelinai a stuffed potato dish.
 Another option is trying the local pancakes.
 A good restaurant called Gusto Blynine offers them at pretty affordable prices.

-Getting around in Vilnius can be rather complicated though.
-If you are outside the old town, it can take quite a while to get to the old town, as the public network relies on buses and trolleybuses.
+Getting around the city can be rather complicated though.
+If you are outside the old town, it can take quite a while to get to it, as the public network relies on buses and trolleybuses.
 For that reason it is extremely recommended to be in the old town or at a walking distance to it.

 Best Months to Visit Lithuania

 Unlike most of the European capitals, Vilnius do not attract hordes of tourists.
 Even during the high season you will not feel that tourists are overtaking the city.
-That also results in Vilnius being one of the European capitals with the least number of tourist traps.
+That also results in the city being one of the European capitals with the least number of tourist traps.

 Lithuania has a continental climate and four very defined seasons.
-Vilnius has a pretty mild climate during most part of the year, and from April to September, the city is ideal for long strolls around its old town.
+The region has a pretty mild climate during most part of the year, and from April to September, the city is ideal for long strolls around its old town.